transferwise/pipelinewise/_sources/concept/replication_methods.rst.txt

 .. _log_based:

-Log Based Incremental
+Log Based
-'''''''''''''''''''''
+'''''''''

-Log-based Incremental Replication is a replication method in which the we identify modifications to records - including inserts, updates, and deletes - using a database’s binary log files.
+Log-based Replication is a replication method in which the we identify modifications to records - including inserts, updates, and deletes - using a database’s binary log files.

 .. warning::

-  **Log Based Incremental** replication method is available **only for MySQL and PostgreSQL-backed** databases that support binary log replication and requires manual intervention when table structures change.
+  **Log Based** replication method is available **only for MySQL and PostgreSQL-backed** databases that support binary log replication and requires manual intervention when table structures change.